 Despite this depressing state of loss and neglect, a school teacher in Tuszyn began making inquiries about this forgotten Jewish cemetery, driven with a passion to recover the missing history of his town and to properly commemorate it.
 A partnership soon developed with a Jewish descendant whose family had once lived in Tuszyn.
 The project now has the enthusiastic support of the Mayor of Tuszyn, the Rabbi and leaders of Jewish community of Łódź who own the cemetery, the Chief Rabbi of Poland, Primary School #1 in Tuszyn, and the School of Dialogue.

-Our goal is to raise $27,000.
-Initial plans include clearing vegetation, building a fence with an open gate to invite community engagement, creating informational signs and paths, and one or more memorial stones.
+Our current goal is to raise an additional $18,000 for clearing vegetation, building a fence with an open gate, and footpaths to invite community engagement.
 Your donations will not only honor and protect this sacred place, but build bridges of understanding and inspire a new generation.